 Therapy in Your Pocket: Mental Health Apps – Part 3/3

-The final five apps to review, have a look
+The final five apps to review, have a look.
+Therapy in your pocket.

 - Breathe2Relax– Designed to reduce stress and anxiety, this management program teaches breathing exercises.
 It also helps with controlling anger and stabilizing mood.
 The developers believe that the app can be beneficial as a standalone practice, or in combination with other therapies.